 - IBM CICS Transaction Server for z/OS V3.1, or later.

-- Rational Developer for System z V7.1, or later (required for Samples 3 and 4).
+- Rational Developer for System z V7.1, or later (required for Sample 3 and Sample 4).

 To download the SupportPac: